 Site Inspection Scheduling

-The lender assigns an AMC to handle scheduling and an AMC orders the appraisal on behalf of the lender.
-Sometimes a lender orders the appraisal directly from an appraiser.
+The lender designates an AMC to manage scheduling, and it’s the AMC’s responsibility to request the appraisal on the lender’s behalf.
+Occasionally, the lender may directly commission the appraisal from an appraiser.

 Appraisal Walkthrough